Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 (i) Each nurse tank must undergo an external visual inspection and testing in accordance with § 180.407(d) of this subchapter.

 (ii) Each nurse tank must be thickness tested in accordance with § 180.407(i) of this subchapter.
 A nurse tank with a capacity of less than 1,500 gallons must have a minimum head thickness of 0.203 inch and a minimum shell thickness of 0.239 inch.
 A nurse tank with a capacity of 1,500 gallons or more must have a minimum thickness of 0.250 inch.
 Any nurse tank with a thickness test reading of less than that specified in this paragraph at any point must be removed from hazardous materials service.

 (iii) Each nurse tank must be pressure tested in accordance with § 180.407(g) of this subchapter.
 The minimum test pressure is 375 psig.
 Pneumatic testing is not authorized.

-(iv) Each nurse tank must be inspected and tested by a person meeting the requirements of § 180.409(d) of this subchapter.
+(iv) Each nurse tank must be inspected and tested by a person Start Printed Page 5494meeting the requirements of § 180.409(d) of this subchapter.
 Furthermore, each nurse tank must have the tests performed at least once every five years after the completion of the initial tests.